Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/perspective.md

 ## Alternative ways of utilizing perspective

-Alternatively to actually animating the perspective, you may also find it useful to simply enable the **Perspective** option at the bottom of you layer, in the *Miscellaneous* section.
-This will enable the 3D extrusion at all times and might not fit your model very well, but you can experiment around and see if it works well in your specific case and tweak the strength of the 3D extrusion.
+Alternatively to actually animating the perspective, you may also find it useful to simply enable the **Perspective** option at the bottom of your layer, in the *Miscellaneous* section.
+This will enable the 3D extrusion at all times and might not fit your model very well, but you can experiment around and see if it works well in your specific case and tweak the **Extrusion scale** option of the 3D extrusion.